cmahnke/ric-unknownartist/content/post/ric-on-tv-2/index.md

 Kerstin Ramcke, the producer of the Kieler Tatort, thankfully answered the enquiry directly.
 I am reproducing her answer here:

 {{< quote >}}
-The ‘Presidium’ location was the military technical school in Kiel (Arkonastrasse).
+The ‘Praesidium’ location was the military technical school in Kiel (Arkonastrasse).
 We filmed the offices at this location until 2017[...]
 {{< /quote >}}

 Original in German: